favour-olumese/ECX_30DaysOfCode/README.md

 ### Day 2
 #### Find the mode

-Extend the function from day 1, to also print out the modal element(s) of the input list.  i.e, to determine which element occurs the most.
+Extend the function from day 1, to also print out the modal element(s) of the input list.  i.e., to determine which element occurs the most.
 If there are multiple such elements, then return a list containing them all.
 E.g.: the modal element of the above list is ["a"]

 [Execute code](https://replit.com/@favourolumese/ECX30DaysOfCodeDay2)